hijam-git/Porda-AI/README.md

 - Press F2 (default) to activate or deactivate the app.
 Double-click F2 to access settings.
 - Shortcut keys are available for activation, deactivation, and creating datasets.
 Customize hotkeys as desired.
 - You can change hot key as your choise, If you changed hot key then terminate and reopen the app.
-- Adjust accuracy and other settings as needed.
+- Adjust accuracy, img size (13*13)  and other settings as needed.
 - To use the app regularly, enable the startup option and save settings.
 - If the app fails to detect objects accurately, create a dataset by pressing the hotkey.
 Data will be - Gathered in your selected folder and either send it to me for training or train the model yourself.
 - Right-click on the system tray porda-ai app icon to exit or access other options.